nasa/Common-Metadata-Repository/metadata-db-app/README.md

 ### GET /concepts/search/:concept-types?param1=value&...

+This returns all revisions of the concept that matches the search parameters by default.
+It also supports parameter 'latest'.
+When latest=true, only the latest revision of the concepts are returned.

 Supported combinations of concept type and parameters:
   * collections, provider-id, short-name, version-id
+  * collections, provider-id, entry-id
   * collections, provider-id, entry-title
   * collections, provider-id, entry-title, short-name, version-id
   * collections, provider-id